Tag Archive for: skin care

 How to Build a Skincare Routine: A Step-By-Step Guide

 You’ve got the basics down, now let’s put it all together.
-How do you take all of this information—your skin type, your skincare goals, etc.—and create a personalized skincare routine?
+How do you take all this information—your skin type, your skincare goals, etc.—and create a personalized skincare routine?
 Just like anything else in life, take it one step at a time.

 Step 1: Cleanse